Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

 \section{Introduction}

-In recent decades, the relevant role in mathematics and in physics of the class of functions that simultaneously satisfy the KdV-hierarchy and the Virasoro constraints has been discovered (as a mere illustration, let us cite~\cite{DubrovinZhang,DVV,EynardOrantin,KacSchwarz,Kon}).
+In recent decades, the relevant role in mathematics and in physics of the class of functions that simultaneously satisfy the KdV-hierarchy and the Virasoro constraints has been discovered (as a~mere illustration, let us cite~\cite{DVV,DubrovinZhang,EynardOrantin,KacSchwarz,Kon}).
 On the one hand, the KdV-hierarchy is currently quite well understood after the works of Sato and it has been successfully applied in topics such as Shiota's solution of the Schottky problem.
-On the other hand, representation theory of Virasoro algebras has been studied in depth; in particular its study has led to significant results in the theory of vertex operator algebras and in the geometric Langlands program.
-From the point of view of mathematical physics, these types of equations appear naturally in Conformal Field Theory when studying the symmetries of objects.
+On the other hand, representation theory of Virasoro algebras has been studied in depth; in particular its study has led to signif\/icant results in the theory of vertex operator algebras and in the geometric Langlands program.
+From the point of view of mathematical physics, these types of equations appear naturally in conformal f\/ield theory when studying the symmetries of objects.

 One principal character of this story is played by a particular function in each theory.
 Among the variety of problems in which both families of equations, KdV and Virasoro, appear together, let us pick up the functions of two of them: the partition function of 2D gravity and the generating functions for intersection numbers.
 The fact is that these functions are $\tau$-functions for the KdV-hierarchy and solutions to the Virasoro constraints.
 Indeed, this is an excellent example to illustrate the deep consequences emerging from their study.
-Recall, for instance, the Witten conjecture, proved by Kontsevich, asserting that both $\tau$-functions do coincide or the implications in the Gromov-Witten Theory and enumerative geometry thanks to the ELSV formula, which links Hurwitz numbers and Hodge integrals.
+Recall, for instance, the Witten conjecture, proved by Kontsevich, asserting that both $\tau$-functions do coincide or the implications in the Gromov--Witten theory and enumerative geometry thanks to the ELSV formula, which links Hurwitz numbers and Hodge integrals.

-Within the context of matrix models, the large $N$ limit is described by the so-called \emph{spectral curve}.
-Strikingly, Eynard and Orantin (\cite{EynardOrantin,EynardOrantin2}) have recently shown that starting from an arbitrary spectral curve one can construct many objects of the theory and, in particular, Eynard and Mari\~{n}o (\cite{EynardMarino}) have shown that the nonperturbative partition function is closely related to the theta function of the curve and that, again, it is a $\tau$-function for the KdV-hierarchy that solves the Virasoro constraints.
-This procedure is illustrated by reviewing the cases of the some $(p,q)$ minimal models (e.g. Airy curve $(2,1)$, pure gravity $(3,2)$, Ising model $(4,3)$ and unitary models ($q+1,q)$).
-See also~\cite{AMMP}.
+Within the context of matrix models, Eynard and Orantin \cite{EynardOrantin,EynardOrantin2} have recently shown that starting from an arbitrary spectral curve one can construct many objects of the theory.
+In particular, the nonperturbative partition function is closely related to the theta function of the curve and that, again, it is a $\tau$-function for the KdV-hierarchy that solves the Virasoro constraints~\cite{EynardMarino}.